 Thus, many South Africans living and working abroad may need to consider what their tax treatment legally should be when taking into account the DTA between South Africa and the country they are now residing in.
 There is the possibility that a taxpayer may need to pay tax on their foreign income in South Africa and utilising a DTA may be an option to ensure this does not happen.

 Please Note: Not all countries have a DTA with South Africa.
 Click here for the full list of countries.

-We assist clients that may fall into this area, and where Financial Emigration is not an option as they do not fit the requirements.
-We assess a client’s circumstances as well as the DTA that would apply to them and thereafter draft a legal tax opinion which provides precise clarity on where the client falls in terms of taxing liability.
-This opinion can then be used in conjunction with an argument to SARS should they disagree with your tax position as a non-tax resident in terms of a DTA.
+Our multidisciplinary team of more than 120 professionals including Tax Attorneys, Tax Practitioners, Chartered Accountants (SA) and Emigration specialists, will take over the entire DTA application process on your behalf.
+This involves assessing one’s circumstances as well as the DTA that would apply to them and thereafter draft a legal tax opinion which provides precise clarity on where one falls in terms of taxing liability.
+The opinion can then be used in conjunction with an argument to SARS should they disagree with your tax position as a non-tax resident in terms of a DTA.